 - uncertainty around the future of the program

-- prioritising aligning with the new mandatory Climate-related Disclosure requirements under the Australian Sustainability Reporting Standards (ASRS).
+- prioritising aligning with the new mandatory climate-related disclosure requirements under the Australian Sustainability Reporting Standards (ASRS).

-Obligations for past-certified entities
+Obligations for inactive brands

 - stop using the Climate Active trade mark